-A ceremony is the session where a recipient interacts with an envelope to complete actions like signing documents.
+A ceremony is the session where a recipient acts on an envelope to complete actions like signing documents.
 Before accessing a ceremony, recipients must authenticate their identity.
 SignatureAPI offers multiple authentication methods that can be used individually or combined to meet your security and user experience requirements.

 Authentication Methods